lloydmeta/opa-gungnamstyle-scratchpad/README.md

 curl "0.0.0.0:8181/v1/data/main/rbac/check_results?pretty=true" -d @example/sample_input.json
 ```

-To create a new JWT where the role assignments are different (e.g. instead of a viewer assignment scoped to all deployments), modify `example/jwt_claims.json` to be:
+To create a new JWT where the role assignments are different (e.g. instead of a viewer assignment scoped to all deployments, an admin, or workspace), modify `example/jwt_claims.json` to be:

 ```json
 {